The Best Roller Ski Bags

 Thule Round Trip Double Roller Ski Bag $299

-As with any large ski bag, it’s still easy to stuff too much in the Thule Round Trip Double Roller Ski bag and risk having overweight baggage.
-Again, prudent packing and the old trick of carrying your boots on board the plane will help reduce the weight issue.
-The Thule bag weighs in at about eight pounds, so it’s a little lighter than the Dakine, which means that’s a couple more pounds of gear you can cram in the Thule!
+As with any large ski bag, it’s still easy to stuff too much into the Thule Round Trip Double Roller Ski bag, risking overweight luggage fees.
+Again, prudent packing and the old trick of carrying your boots on board the plane will help reduce weight issues.
+The Thule bag weighs about 8 pounds, so it’s a little lighter than the Dakine, which means you can cram in a couple more pounds of gear.

-The wheels are bomber, and the bag has plenty of padding to protect your gear from the baggage handlers.
+The wheels are bomber, and the bag has plenty of padding to protect your gear from the rough travel.
 It’s a solid option for a double roller ski bag that’s not over-the-top big.

 Check the price and availability of the Thule Round Trip Double Roller Ski bag